Algia71/CoRayLib/README.md

 ![JScript Hello World](https://github.com/Algia71/raylib-COM/blob/master/Images/hello-world-js.png?raw=true)

 ### Status
 *The wrapper covers only a (small) part of the full raylib API.
 According my needs and your feedbacks, I will add more raylib APIs to the wrapper.
-At the moment 203 out of 548 raylib APIs (37%) are wrapped*
+At the moment 203 out of 548 raylib APIs (37%) are wrapped*.

 ### raylib version
 I wrapped **raylib version 6.0** (23 April 2026). `raylib.lib` binary files (debug and release versions) are included precompiled within the project.